 #TRAVEL HACK: How to Stay Free, Enjoy More Using Workaway & Caretaker Gazette

-My go-to website for finding incredible experiences, unique accommodations, meeting the locals and taking part in amazing travel is www.Workaway.info.
-This site is incredible!
+WORKAWAY My go-to website for finding incredible experiences, sleeping in unique accommodations, meeting locals and taking part in amazing travel is www.Workaway.info.
+This site is fantastic!
 Here’s the concept – you trade your skills, elbow grease, knowledge or other talents in exchange for a bed and meals.
 Sound simple?
 It is!
-The work you do can be anything from harvesting grapes in a vineyard in Bordeaux, helping children learn English in their Croatian home, assisting with social media for a catering business in Singapore, working on a permaculture farm in Costa Rica, renovating a home in Seattle or being a yoga instructor in the Canary Islands!
+The work you do can be anything from harvesting grapes in a vineyard in Bordeaux, helping children learn English in their Colombian home, assisting with social media for a catering business in Singapore, working on a permaculture farm in Costa Rica, renovating a home in Seattle or being a yoga instructor in the Canary Islands!

 workaway

 Search the Workaway database and use keywords like “wine” or “horses” or “surfing” to find your perfect match.
 Here’s one example: you can work at a dive shop in Bali for 5 hours a day/ 5 days a week and in exchange, you’ll receive a bed in a dorm with 3 other Workawayers and 2 meals each day…and you’ll get to do all the diving you can handle or end up with your Master Dive certificate at the end of your stay.
-Or how about this?
+Not sure you want to stay in a dorm?
+Ok, how about this?
 You could live with a family on a farm in Norway, helping a few hours each day with household chores and taking care of the chickens, goats and a donkey named Fred in exchange for a tiny stone cottage of your own on the farm and 3 organic meals each day.

 There are all types of accommodations – bunks in a dorm, private cabins, spare bedrooms, even RVs and tents.
 Some folks offer two meals a day, some offer three.
 Hosts may ask for a minimum stay of 2 weeks or 1 month, and others are ok with 3 or 4 days…the possibilities are endless.
 When you’re not working you are free to explore the area – your hosts often will take you around, drop you off in town for the day or even lend you a kayak or a bicycle…or even their own car!
 They’ll also give you the insider dope on where the best places are for coffee, pizza, great hikes, gin & tonics and more.

-In exchange for 5 hours of tough work each day clearing brush, weeds and overgrowth from an ancient Grecian cobblestone path, I was given breakfast and dinner and a bedroom in the owner’s ancient stone home in the village.
-Now to be perfectly honest here – this Workaway didn’t “work” out so well – the house was dirty, the bed was a small loveseat that couldn’t pull out to a bed because of all the construction clutter in “my” room and the bathroom was – well, I’d have to say – horrible.
-So I ended up leaving after 3 nights rather than my original commitment of 1 week.
-But I didn’t give up hope, figuring this was a one-off and not the norm.
+In exchange for 5 hours of tough work each day clearing brush, vines, weeds and overgrowth from an ancient Grecian cobblestone path, I was given breakfast and dinner, and a bedroom in the owner’s ancient stone home in the village.
+Now to be perfectly honest here – this Workaway didn’t “work” out so well – the house was dirty, the bed was a small loveseat that couldn’t pull out to a bed because of all the construction clutter in what was supposed to be “my” room and the bathroom was – well, I hate to say – disgusting and horrible.
+I left after just 3 nights rather than my original commitment of 1 week.
+But I didn’t give up hope for Workaway, figuring this was a one-off and not the norm.
 There are reviews you can read from previous Workawayers to get a sense of what you can expect and this listing didn’t have bad reviews.
-I honestly think this was just bad timing for the host with the unexpected roof leak construction going on and so I just packed up and moved along.
+I honestly think this was bad timing for the host with the unexpected roof leak construction going on…so I just packed up and moved along.

-My next Workaway was at an orphanage in Nepal.
+My next Workaway was at a children’s home in Nepal.
 I had the great pleasure of working with 11 adorable, smart, hard-working kids for two weeks.
-I picked beans, weeded the garden, read books to the kids, helped with homework, walked the young kids to school each morning with 4 girls jostling each other for the great “privilege” of holding my hand, cleaned the kitchen twice a day, peeled perhaps 1000 pounds of potatoes for the twice-daily dal baht… and as a bonus I learned how to make the packets of hay and rice for the elephant next door and was allowed to feed her one night!
+I picked beans, weeded the garden, read books to the kids, helped with homework, walked the younger kids to school each morning with 4 girls jostling each other for the great “privilege” of holding my hand, cleaned the kitchen twice a day, peeled perhaps 1000 pounds of potatoes for the twice-daily dal bhat… and as an unexpected and bonus I learned how to make the packets of hay and rice for the elephant next door and was allowed to feed her one night!
 If you’d like to read about this exceptional experience, click here for the blog post and lots of pix of my adorable Nepali crew!

 This slideshow requires JavaScript.

 My 3rd Workaway was in January 2020 at a vineyard in Wanaka, New Zealand.
-“My Frenchman” and I stayed in this beautiful town for a week and in exchange for 22 hours for our week-long stay we were given a small apartment with a fully equipped kitchen and private bathroom and money each day to purchase groceries or use at local restaurants.
-Some hosts cook meals for their Workawayers, but the owner, Jackie, was more comfortable giving us cash to do our own thing, Jackie showed us how to prune the grapevines (she called it “trimming the laterals”) to allow the sunlight to ripen the teeny tiny grapelettes to grow up to be Pinot Noir.
+“My Frenchman” and I stayed in this beautiful town for a week and in exchange for 22 hours of labor for our week-long stay, we were given a small apartment with a fully equipped kitchen and private bathroom and a lump sum of money to purchase groceries or use at local restaurants.
+Some hosts cook meals for their Workawayers, but the owner, Jackie, laughed and said she doesn’t cook for her own family so she sure wasn’t going to be whipping up meals for us!
+She showed us how to prune the grapevines (she called it “trimming the laterals”) to allow the sunlight to ripen the teeny tiny grapelettes to grow up to be delicious Pinot Noir.

 caretaker.org-large1x.1566282714

-Here you’ll find postings seeking caretakers for deluxe Caribbean estates, Australian cattle ranches needing workers, remote Alaskan jobs off the grid, and help wanted at a Costa Rican bed and breakfast.
-This was how I found myself living in a 15th-century villa in Tuscany last summer!
+Here you’ll find postings seeking housesitters and caretakers for deluxe Caribbean estates, Australian cattle ranches needing workers, remote Alaskan jobs off the grid, and help at a Costa Rican bed and breakfast.
+This was how I found myself living in a 15th-century villa in Tuscany one summer!

 What an amazing experience it was to actually live in Italy for two whole months.
 Think about that for a minute – living in a villa, watering flowers and picking up bits of trash for a couple hours – in exchange for a place to sleep every night at NO COST to you, and giving you the chance to spend time in one place learning the culture, practicing the language, and actually being a local!

-Just last summer, I found a housesitting gig in the Caretaker Gazette – in July, I spent a week in Port Townsend in Washington State taking care of a fluffy cat and exploring the coast.
+Another time, I found a housesitting gig in the Caretaker Gazette – in July, I spent a week in the charming oceanside town of Port Townsend in Washington State taking care of a fluffy cat and exploring the coast.
 There are tons of cool options in this little homegrown publication!

-To enjoy these opportunities and find so many more that will change your life, subscribe to Workaway ($42/year for an individual account or $54 for a couple at www.workaway.info) and/or to The Caretaker Gazette ($29.95 for 1-year online access or different pricing for mailed newsletters).
+To enjoy these opportunities and find so many more that will change your life, subscribe to Workaway ($49/year www.workaway.info) and/or to The Caretaker Gazette ($29.95 for 1-year online access or different pricing for mailed newsletters).

-There are other websites that offer work exchange as well, including WWOOFing (Worldwide Opportunities on Organic Farms) and HelpX, but I haven’t explored opportunities with them…yet! ☺
+There are other websites that offer work exchange as well, including WWOOFing (Worldwide Opportunities on Organic Farms), WorldPackers and HelpX, but I haven’t explored opportunities with them…yet! ☺

 workaway etc